AlexRogalskiy/Architecture/OctopusServer/TogglingFeatures.md

 # Toggling Feature Availability
-Sometimes we don’t want a feature to be available to all customers, immediately upon deployment of the code.
-We may want to slowly trial an idea with some early alpha/beta-testers, or we might want a kill-switch to be able to react quickly in a way that doesn’t require redeployment.
+Sometimes we don't want a feature to be available to all customers, immediately upon deployment of the code.
+We may want to slowly trial an idea with some early alpha/beta-testers, or we might want a kill-switch to be able to react quickly in a way that doesn't require redeployment.

 For this, we have a range of different types of feature flags and toggles that control the availability of our features.